- Apprentice Lawyer

-Information on the composition of the Supreme Court in terms of representation from High Courts and the Bar, the next Chief Justices of India, when judges will retire, and more.
+Supreme Court Report: Information on the composition of the Supreme Court in terms of representation from High Courts and the Bar, the next CJI, when judges will retire, and more.
+(Know your Judges - 2020)

 Over the past twelve months, the Supreme Court of India has undergone many changes to its composition.
 As many eight new judges have been elevated to the Apex Court since May 24, 2019.

 In September last year, its sanctioned strength was increased to 34 judges, after an amendment was passed to that effect by Parliament.

 So what does the Court look like now?
 And what will it look like in the months to come?

 This article aims to serve as a ready reckoner for information on judges of the Supreme Court - what their parent High Courts are, when they will retire, who the next five Chief Justices of India will be, and more.

 Last year, as many as 10 new judges were appointed to the Apex Court.
 They were elevated from the High Courts of Allahabad, Rajasthan, Punjab & Haryana, and Delhi in the North, Gauhati and Calcutta in the East, Karnataka and Madras in the South, and Bombay in the West.

 The Bombay High Court is the Parent High Court for four judges, the most at the Supreme Court.
 The judges include present Chief Justice of India SA Bobde, future CJIs DY Chandrachud and BR Gavai, and Justice AM Khanwilkar.

 The High Courts of Allahabad, Delhi, and Karnataka are Parent High Courts for nine judges (3 each).

 The High Courts of Calcutta, Madras, Punjab & Haryana, and Rajasthan are Parent High Courts for 2 judges each.